MisterEvans78/discord-slash-command-templates/README.md

 ## Needed

-To work, you need to install "requests" on Python with the following command.
+To work, you need to install `requests` on Python with the following command.

 ```
 python3 -m pip install -U requests